Polirecyliente/SGConocimiento/Programming/01_Programming_definitions.md

 :::

 ::: term
-**Declaration and definition**
+**Declaration, definition, and initialization**
-  : Some programming languages allow to differentiate between declaring a variable or function, and defining a variable or function.
-Declaring a variable or function means stating that it exists (without giving it a value).
-Defining a variable or function means stating that it exists and giving it a value.
+  : Some programming languages allow declaring and defining a variable or function, and initializing a variable.
+Declaring a variable or function means stating that it exists (without allocating memory for it, which is then done in a different moment).
+Defining a variable or function means stating that it exists and allocating memory for it.
+Initializing a variable means giving it an initial value.
 :::

 ::: term